laconiajs/website/docs/introduction/core-concepts.md

 - Diagram of handler -> adapter -> app with function signature
 - Diagram of concept.
 Event to input, output to response, etc.
+- Just like any program main(), but focusing on app